microsoft/WhatTheHack/054-AzureLoadTesting/Coach/README.md

 Welcome to the coach's guide for the Azure Load Testing What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 NOTE: If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)
-## Duration
-This hack is estimated to take 3 days with 4 hours each day.

-## Preparation
-There is a sample application located in the student resources folder.
-This will need to be zipped up for the students.

 ## Coach's Guides
 - Challenge 00: **[Prerequisites - Ready, Set, GO!](./Solution-00.md)**